Florida Wind Speed Reference · HVHZ · FBC R301.2(7)

 Wind speed by Miami-Dade city & ZIP

-Want the wind speed for a ZIP that isn't listed?
-Run the calculator on any Miami-Dade ZIP — all 33,783 US ZIPs are in the database.
+Need a ZIP that isn't listed?
+Run the free calculator on any Miami-Dade ZIP →

 Why the code is what it is

-Miami-Dade is the most building-code-shaping county in United States history.
-Three storms in three decades drove most of the modern wind-load thinking that now lives in the Florida Building Code and bled outward into ASCE 7 revisions adopted nationally.
+Miami-Dade is the most building-code-shaping county in U.S. history.
+Three storms in three decades drove most of the modern wind-load thinking now in the Florida Building Code.

-Wilma crossed Florida west-to-east, making landfall near Cape Romano on the Gulf side as a Cat 3 and exiting through Miami-Dade and Broward as a strong Cat 2.
-Damage in Miami-Dade ran above $20 billion when combined with regional losses, and the storm exposed weaknesses in older roof-deck attachment, soffit detailing, and screen enclosures — many of which were tightened in the subsequent FBC code cycle.
+Wilma crossed Florida west-to-east, landfalling near Cape Romano as a Cat 3 and exiting through Miami-Dade and Broward as a strong Cat 2.
+It exposed weaknesses in older roof-deck attachment, soffit detailing, and screen enclosures.

 HVHZ